 Pesto Pasta with Chicken and Broccoli

-Cook 1/2 pound ziti for about 12 minutes or until done. add a bag of broccoli florets (from produce area of supermarket) the last 4 minutes.
-Meanwhile, strip the meat from a 2-pound roasted chicken from the supermarket deli. drain the ziti and broccoli, reserving about 1/2 cup of the cooking water. toss the pasta, broccoli and chicken with 1/2 cup store-bought pesto and reserved water.
+Cook 1/2 pound ziti about 12 minutes or until done.
+Add a bag of broccoli florets (from produce area of supermarket) the last 4 minutes.
+Meanwhile, strip the meat from a 2-pound roasted chicken from the supermarket deli.
+Drain the ziti and broccoli, reserving about 1/2 cup of the cooking water. toss the pasta, broccoli and chicken with 1/2 cup store-bought pesto and reserved water.
 Heat over low heat until very hot.
 Add 1/4 cup grated Parmesan cheese.

 In a mixing bowl, combine 1 pound lean ground beef with an egg, 1/2 cup dried breadcrumbs, 1/2 teaspoon salt and a pinch of pepper.
 Shape into 4 burgers. cook in a single layer in a pan for 12 minutes or until done, turning halfway through cooking.
 Brush both sides of each burger with barbecue sauce and cook 1 more minute.
 Place burgers onto split toasted rolls.

 Elizabeth Bryan of Temecula, Calif., recently purchased a dinner bell.
-When she rings it, her 11 and 14-year-old boys know that it’s time to set the table.
+When she rings it, her boys know it’s time to set the table.
 “They come down, and they really help me while I cook,” she says.
 “They’ll put out the condiments and the napkins.”

-Lura Antokal of Park Ridge, NJ, mom of 17 and 19-year-old boys makes 10-minute pork loin in her microwave by cooking the meat in a covered casserole dish for 10 minutes, and then letting it sit for 10 minutes.
+Mom of two Lura Antokal of Park Ridge, NJ, makes 10-minute pork loin in her microwave by cooking the meat in a covered casserole dish for 10 minutes, and then letting it sit for 10 minutes.
 She chops it up, stirs in barbecue sauce, and serves as sandwiches.